-2Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+1 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

-3Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+2 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

-Syria is a Muslim-majority country and 74% of all Muslims are Sunni, while 13% are Alawi, Ismaili and Shia.
+there is an estimated 13% Muslim minority made up of Alawi, Ismaili and Shia.
 There is no official state religion, though the Constitution states that the president must be Muslim and that Islamic jurisprudence shall be a major source of legislation.
 Christians enjoy reasonably good standing in government-controlled areas, though activities that could be construed as proselytism are restricted.
-The assumption that Christians are pro-government (often correct, not least because of fear of alternatives) contributes to this tolerance.
-Within opposition-controlled areas (in particular, areas controlled by Islamist groups as well as Turkish forces), Christians have been significantly affected as a result of this assumption.
+The assumption that Christians are progovernment (often correct, not least because of fear of alternatives) contributes to this tolerance.
+Within opposition-controlled areas, Christians have been significantly affected.
 In the predominantly Kurdish areas in the north, historical Christians have reasonable living conditions.
+In the Autonomous Administration of North and East Syria (AANES), Muslims are officially allowed to change their faith and register as Christians.
+However, the Syrian government does not recognize this registration.